iyzg/iyzg.github.io/_drafts/kaunta-collection-003.md

 ### Editorial

-Since beauty is determined by adjacent indecies, let's just focus on the $ m - 1 $ adjacent pairs.
+Since beauty is determined by pairs of adjacent indecies, let's just focus on the $ m - 1 $ adjacent pairs.
 Although the probability that a pair is beautiful is dependent on adjacent pairs, linearity of expectation states that the sum of two expected values, even if dependent on each other, is simply the sum:

 $$ E[x]+ E[y] = E[x + y] $$

-This means that the answer will be the probability a pair will be beautiful multiplied by m - 1, so we'll just find the 2 different cases of what the beauty could be:
+This means that the answer will be the probability a pair will be beautiful multiplied by $ m - 1 $, so we'll just find the 2 different cases of what the beauty could be:

 1. When $ d = 0 $, the only valid pairs of (a, b) are when $ a = b $, so the
 probability is $$ \frac{n}{n^2} $$.